strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 4. [Adding/modifying/deleting documentation](/3.0.0-beta.x/community/contribute-with-docs.html#adding-modifying-deleting-content)

 - How to [submit an externally hosted tutorial](/3.0.0-beta.x/community/contribute-with-docs.html#submitting-an-externally-hosted-tutorial).
-- How to use the [Docs Style Guide](/3.0.0-beta.x/community/contribute-with-docs.html#docs-style-guide) to write better Docs.
+- How to use the [Docs Style Guide](/3.0.0-beta.x/community/contribute-with-docs.html#docs-style-guide) to match our guidelines.

 ### Technical Requirements

 1. You have [Node v10.x.x](https://nodejs.org/en/download/) (LTS) or [Node v12.x.x](https://nodejs.org/en/download/current/) and [Yarn v1.2.0+](https://yarnpkg.com/en/).
 2. You are familiar with Git, and have it installed on your development environment.

-- Ensure you're using the [required versions of Node.js and npm](/3.0.0-beta.x/getting-started/install-requirements.html).
 - Fork the [Strapi repository](https://github.com/strapi/strapi) [to your own GitHub account](https://help.github.com/en/articles/fork-a-repo).
 - Clone your Strapi repository:

+**NOTE:** Throughout the documentation, it is assumed you have a `Projects` directory and that you will install Strapi there.
+You may install Strapi into any directory of your choice.

 `Path: ./Projects/`